lolligerjoj/bricknil/README.rst

 hubs with a single program, which lets you easily scale to programming large interactive systems.

-BrickNil requires modern Python (designed and tested for 3.7) and uses asynchronous event programming built on top of the Curio_ async library.
+BrickNil requires modern Python (designed and tested for 3.7) and uses asynchronous event programming built on top of the asyncio_ async library.
 As an aside, the choice of async library is fairly arbitrary; and enabling another library such as asyncio or Trio should be straightforward.